Skip to main content

 • Climate-Related Disclosures, and

-• Natural Resources – Non-Financial Disclosures (in parallel with the development of financial reporting guidance proposed in its Consultation Paper, Natural Resources).
+• Natural Resources – Non-Financial Disclosures (to follow the development of financial reporting guidance proposed in its Natural Resources financial reporting project).

 The IPSASB Sustainability Reference Group (SRG) is an important part of the IPSASB’s sustainability standard setting work.
-The objective of the SRG is to provide an advisory forum where members can input their sustainability expertise and advise on:
+The objective of the SRG is to provide an advisory forum where members with sustainability expertise can provide their input and advice on:

-2. Relevant emerging environmental, social and governance (ESG) trends and issues.
+• Relevant emerging sustainability reporting trends and issues.

 The SRG will deliver on this objective by providing strategic advice on: